Green-Software-Foundation/certification/planning/certification-update-plan.md

   outcomes: []
   earningCriteria:
     - "Submit a complete SCI disclosure covering all 29 required items."
-    - "Pass the internal consistency check (arithmetic verification)."
-    - "Score at least 'Adequate' (3/5) on all six disclosure sufficiency criteria."
+    - "Pass all 27 items on the review checklist (each marked Y or N/A)."
   duration: ""
   cost: "Free"
   learnMoreText: "Applicant Guide"